Table of Contents

 - Have a feasible fee structure for you to afford.

 Most of the class action claims are settled out of court.
 Once the defendants agree to a certain settlement, the lead plaintiffs decide whether to consent to it or not.
 The absent class members will be notified about the details.
 If the members have any objection to the proposed settlement, they can notify their objection or opt-out of the claim.
+Though they could not claim when the class action settles, they would retain the chance of filing future litigation against the defendants.

 Settling a class action claim gives rise to many challenges and obligations in protecting the interests of all the plaintiffs.
 Once both parties agree to the settlement amount, the court should be notified about it.
 The judge then reviews the offer to check if the settlement is fair and requisite.
 Once he approves, the settlement will be divided among the class members.